Pat Lee Sculpture

 Pat Lee was born in Kuala Lumpur, Malaysia, and raised in New York City.
 He is the son of painter Long Looi Lee, and spent his childhood drawing, and sculpting in the studio alongside his father.

 Together with wife and fellow artist Veronica Casares Lee, Pat moved to Patzcuaro, Mexico in 2006.
-The couple spent nine years in Mexico honing their craft, raising, and enjoying their two children, planting trees, and building their dream home and studio facing lake Patzcuaro.
+The couple spent nine years in Mexico honing their craft, raising, and enjoying their two children, planting trees, and building an Artist Residency, home, and studio on three acres with a view of lake Patzcuaro.

-Pat is a ceramic sculptor, his work is narrative driven, often dealing with the human condition, and social conditioning.
+Pat is a self-taught sculptor whose work is narrative driven and often deals with the human condition.

 I have a cartoonist sensibility.
 There tends to be humorous elements in my work regardless of the subject matter.
 I often depict animals in my work because of the obvious archetypes they represent.
 I’m especially fond of the rooster: to me he seems the best representation of masculine folly.